After Hair Transplant Surgery

 Precautions to observe after hair transplant

-- The night after hair transplant and the next 5 nights you are required to sleep on two pillows to keep your head elevated.
+- The night after the hair transplant and the next 5 nights you are required to sleep on two pillows to keep your head elevated.

 - Take the antibiotics as prescribed to protect against infection

-- The next morning after hair transplant, the bandage will be removed in the clinic and you will be fully instructed with the post-op care process.
+- The next morning after a hair transplant, the bandage will be removed in the clinic and you will be fully instructed with the post-op care process.

 - On the second day after hair transplant, you are required to begin washing your hair in the morning or evening as demonstrated in the clinic.